AgustinGomezDev/js-calculator/README.md

 # js-calculator
+---
-This is a calcuator made with js.
+This is a basic calcuator made with js.